 Investigates a student's career interests through work or volunteer experience.
 The internship is supervised by a faculty member of the relevant department, in consultation with Coe's Center for Creativity and Careers.
-P/NP basis only.
 Normally earns 2.0 credits, but may be taken for 1.0 credits when combined with NYT-444.